-The City has a well-developed transportation network of streets, sidewalks, bicycle facilities, and transit services such as the Metro Light Rail Transit and Bus Service, Pasadena Transit, and Foothill Transit.
+The City has a well-developed transportation network of streets, sidewalks, bicycle facilities, and transit services such as Pasadena Transit.
 Three freeways provide regional access to and through the City: the Foothill Freeway (I-210), the Ventura Freeway (SR 134) and the Arroyo Seco Parkway (SR 110).
-The City's public transportation system includes local bus services, regional bus routes, and light rail.
-Service is provided by Pasadena Transit, the Metropolitan Transportation Authority (Metro), the Los Angeles Department of Transportation (LADOT) Commuter Express, Foothill Transit and numerous other local transit providers.
+The public transportation system that serves the City includes local bus services, regional bus routes, and light rail.
+In addition to Pasadena Transit, service is provided by the Los Angeles Metropolitan Transportation Authority (LA Metro), the Los Angeles Department of Transportation (LADOT) Commuter Express, Foothill Transit and numerous other local transit providers.
 The City also has Class II bikeways, Class III bike routes, and enhanced bike routes.
 Additionally, the City has a connected network of pedestrian facilities, designated pedestrian-friendly zones, and upgraded traffic signal technology.